For Patients Q&A

 Most trials involve testing a new type of drug or method of treatment.
 Every trial is led by a medical doctor and a research team who will look after you during your treatment.
 Our team here in the CRF is highly skilled and will provide you with the care and support you need.

-There are several phases of clinical trials: Phase 1, Phase 2, Phase 3 and Phase 4.
+There are several phases of clinical trials: Phase 1, Phase 2, Phase 3 and Phase 4, depends on the stage of drug development.
 Most clinical trials are randomised and they involve two or more treatment arms; this means that you will be randomly assigned to one of the treatments.

 Randomisation ensures that the trial is fair and that the results are reliable.
 You may not be assigned to the new treatment arm and this might disappoint you.